jezs00/pycasso/README.md

 * Select "Yes" to enable service on boot if that is what you want to do _(it is probably what you want to do)_
 * OPTIONAL: If you want to use pijuice, select "Yes" to install PiJuice
 * OPTIONAL: Select `Option 4` - Fix GRPCIO _(There are issues with GLIBC on raspberry pi and it was installed by the Stable Diffusion package.
 This fixes it up and does not appear to break Stable Diffusion.
 You'll probably have to do this.)_
-* OPTIONAL: Select `Option 5 - API Key`, enter your provider and enter your key.
+* Select `Option 5 - API Key`, enter your provider and enter your key.
+Currently supporting [openai](https://beta.openai.com/account/api-keys) and [Stable Diffusion](https://beta.dreamstudio.ai/membership?tab=apiKeys).
 You can run this multiple times to add multiple providers or update your keys. _(You don't have to do this if you are loading external images, but to request images from an AI image provider, you'll need to define your API key here.
 By default this will be stored in a plaintext file in the application folder.
 This is not ideal but it is the best I have figured out until I can get GRPCIO playing nicely.)_
 * OPTIONAL: Select `Option 6 - Disable pijuice LEDs`.
 IF you have a PiJuice unit, you can run this to disable the constantly flashing LED on the device to save precious battery.

 ### Configure pycasso